quickgrid/ai-resources/ai-notes.md

 For loss WGAN-GP is used.
 G and D optimization is alternate on per minibatch basis.
 Upsampling uses `2x2` replication and downsampling is `2x2` average pooling.

 Weight initialization is performed with bias set to 0 and all weights from normal distribution with unit variance.
+Weights are initialized based on `he/kaiming initializer`.
+For pytorch it is `kaiming_normal_`.
 No batch, layer, weight norm is used but after each `3x3` conv layer in `G` pixel norm is used.

 ![alt text](https://github.com/quickgrid/AI-Resources/blob/master/resources/ai-notes/gan/progan/progan6.png)